 Key Steps for Use of the Software:

 - If the samples have not been demultiplexed already, fill out the Sample Description Input Form and save the Sample Description File as .txt.

-- Enter the locations of the FASTQ NGS File, Sample Description File, and Library Configuration File(s) into the Program interface.
+- Enter the locations of the FASTQ NGS Files, Sample Description File (if needed), and Library Configuration File(s) into the Program interface.
 Do not provide a Sample Description File if the FASTQ files have been demultiplexed already.

 - Open the template file “NGS-Sample-Description-Input-Form.xlsm”.
 You will enter your sample names into this template, and then save the file with a name descriptive of your experiment.